akeneo/pim-docs/cookbook/ui_customization/add_a_custom_button_to_product_edit_form.rst

     extensions:
         pim-product-edit-form-export-csv:            # The form extension code (can be whatever you want)
             module: pim/product-edit-form/export-csv # The requirejs module we just created
-            parent: pim-product-edit-form            # The parent extension in the form where we want to be registred
+            parent: pim-product-edit-form            # The parent extension in the form where we want to be registered
             targetZone: buttons
-            position: 90                             # The extension position
+            position: 90                             # The extension position (lower will be first)

-You can now clear your cache and admire your brand new button !
+You can now clear your cache and admire your brand new button!

 How to add a meta section
 -------------------------